xmidt-org/caduceus/README.md

 }
 ```

-#### Get Webhooks - `/hooks` endpoint
-To speed up caduceus start up time and test the registration of webhooks, the
-`/hooks` endpoint was created.
-This is a simple `GET` request which will return
-all the webhooks and their configuration.

 ## Usage
 Once everything is up and running you can start sending requests.
 Bellow are
 a few examples.